-Sen. Debbie Stabenow (D-MI) is the current Chair of the Senate Agriculture Committee and is likely to remain in that position if Democrats hold the Senate.
-If Republicans take the Senate, Sen. John Boozman (R-AR) is likely be Chairman of the Senate Agriculture Committee.
+Sen. Debbie Stabenow (D-MI) is the current Chair of the Senate Agriculture Committee and is likely to remain in that position.
+Sen. John Boozman (R-AR) is likely to remain Ranking Member of the Senate Agriculture Committee.

 Justin J. Prochnow Shareholder Denver 303.572.6562 prochnowjj@gtlaw.com